 Mr Lim Siong Guan

-Mr Lim Siong Guan has been Group President of GIC since 2007.
+Mr Lim Siong Guan is Advisor to the GIC Group Executive Committee.
 GIC manages Singapore’s foreign financial reserves.
 He has served as Head of the Singapore Civil Service, Permanent Secretary in the ministries of Defence, Education and Finance and in the Prime Minister’s Office, and as Chairman of the Economic Development Board and various other government agencies.

 Having joined the civil service in 1969 as an engineer, he served two Old Guard Ministers – former Prime Minister Lee Kuan Yew and former Deputy Prime Minister Goh Keng Swee – during his 37-year career with the civil service.
 He has described both leaders as his master teachers.